Clock management: Canadian football

 These differences make for radically different endgames if the team with the lead has the ball.
 In the NFL, a team can run 120 seconds (2 minutes)--and slightly more in the NCAA--off the clock without gaining a first down (assuming that the defensive team is out of timeouts).
 In the Canadian game, just over 40 seconds can be run off.
 The Canadian Football League is proud of this distinction, with "No Lead Is Safe" being one of the league's catchphrases.

+Beginning in 2026, the CFL will switch to a fixed-length play clock of 35 seconds from the end of the previous snap, matching the clock traditionally used in American spring football, and eliminate most situations in which a single might be scored.